hkaraoguz/yumi_demos/README.md

 # yumi_moveit_demos

-This package acts as an interface package for controlling YuMi via MoveIt!
-Python interface
+This package acts as an interface for controlling YuMi via MoveIt!

 For testing this package on an actual Yumi: